-When it comes to decorating a bedroom around an antique bed, there are several factors to consider.
-These include the style of the bed frame, the color scheme of the room, and the overall vibe and feel you want to create in the space.
+When decorating a bedroom around an antique bed with a custom 3/4 mattress, there are several key factors to consider to keep it simple.
+Start with the style of the antique bed frame.
+Then select a color scheme that harmonizes with the antique bed's unique charm.
+After that consider the overall ambiance and feel you want to create in the space.
+Define the vibe that best suits your design goals.

 Your Bed Frame is Your Starting Point